-If you are having trouble feeding your newborn, we may be able to help see if tongue-tied or lip-tied affects you and your baby.
+If you are having trouble feeding your newborn, we may be able to assist through investigation to whether a tongue-tie or lip-tie affects you and your baby.

 Symptoms such as...

-... may be related to your infant having a restricted frenum, commonly known as a lip and tongue tied, which occurs in approximately 5% of newborns.
+... may relate to your infant having a restricted frenum, commonly known as a lip and tongue-ties, which occurs in approximately 5% of newborns.

 ´ Symptoms affect feeding and digestion